camunda/camunda-platform-get-started/go/README.md

 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

-If you are using a self managed Camunda Cloud cluster, you create the default
+If you are using a self managed Camunda Platform 8 cluster, you create the default
 client and have to disable security.

 ```golang